AnushaAshokReddy/trial.github.io/index.md

 ### Step 4 : Start the Code for the project LEARNING API ALGORITHM

 Open the class *‘LearningApiAlgorithm.cs’* and implement the *IAlgorithm* in the code which is taken from LearningApi NuGet package. *IAlgorithm*  is in the library and it has a separate structure which we have to use in the project as we already have discussed in the section - 'how to use LearningApi'.

-The structure of **IAlgorithm** has 2 phases refer Fig.4 :

-1. **IResult** : Iscore is used to set and get the final result of the algorithm and store it.
-We Use IScore for the PREDICT phase - This is the final phase where we get the perfect output for the input provided by the user on the basis of the algorithm we give.
-In this prediction logic should be written as shown in  Fig. 9.

-2. **IScore** : This is used to set and get the values of the variables used in the project.
-We use IResult in RUN and TRAIN methods as shown in Fig. 8.

 ![Image 7]()